RSS Racing: Car No. 29 history

 Blaine Perkins in the No. 29 car at Las Vegas Motor Speedway in 2024.

-In 2023, Kyle Sieg would drive a fourth entry, the No. 29, in the race at Sonoma, because of Aric Almirola in his No. 28.
+In 2023, Kyle Sieg would drive a fourth entry, the No. 29, in the race at Sonoma, due to the fact that Aric Almirola had a one race deal to take over the No. 28.
 Later, it was announced that Alex Labbé would drive the car instead of Sieg.

 On December 18, 2023, it was announced that Blaine Perkins would compete full-time for RSS in 2024, driving the No. 29.

+In 2025, J. J. Yeley would attempt to qualify at Daytona in the No. 29.
+However, he failed to qualify for the race.
+Jake Garcia would attempt to make his NASCAR Xfinity Series debut at Talladega Superspeedway in the No. 29.
+Unfortunately, Garcia failed to qualify.